Random Image

 Thoughts: Back to Top

 Like so many things in life, the bridge was always just there.
 Going to visit my mom's friend in Northeast Tacoma we used it when 509 ran across it.
 There also used to be a road that ran between Dock Street and downtown that ran up the towers of the bridge.
 The ramps are mostly still there and are used for pedestrian access.
-I remember using these ramps when we parked along Dock Street to see the Daffodil Parade downtown.
+I remember using these ramps when we parked along Dock Street to see the Daffodil Parade downtown many years ago.

-In recent years, the Foss has been redeveloped and the bridge has become a major part of it.
-People have seen the beauty in what was once just a big industrial bridge.
+In recent years, the Foss Waterway has been redeveloped and the bridge has become a major part of it.
+People have seen the beauty in what was once just a huge unsightly industrial bridge.
 I had never seen the bridge open until the Tall Ships Festivals of 2005 and 2008.
 It was an amazing site to see.
-While repair of the bridge doesn't seem to be an option, we can only hope that the will is found to build a similar replacement...
+I am pleased the funding and will was found to repair and reopen the bridge.

 Future: Back to Top